Ciel127/Ciel127.github.io/_pages/about.md

   - /about.html
 ---

-Hi!I'm **Luohao Lin**(**Ciel**),a third year undergraduate student at University of Science and Technology of China.
+Hi,nice to meet you here!I'm **Luohao Lin**(**Ciel**),a junior student at University of Science and Technology of China.
 My current research interest includes multimodal large language models,video understanding,CoT_distillation.And I'm glad to upload something that may be helpful for USTCers.

 News
 ======